VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/backend-customization.md

 Compile the module and connect it to the platform's modules folder for real-time operation.
 This ensures the platform can reference the necessary artifacts from the order module

+Add links to documentation - deploy on Windows, Create custom module

 ## Verify module functionality

 To confirm that the module is working as intended, let's check that the modifications made to the Order module have been applied.
 For example, a new document type can be added in the extended module: